superfluidity/RDCL3D/docs/descriptor-models/README.md

 * If the link is directed or else.

 ```
+layer:            #List of Layers
+    ns:
         allowed_edges:                  #List of allowed edges between the layer's nodes
                     vnf:                        #Edge's source
                         destination:            #List of edge's destination with the list of controls callback id to call when there is a connections
                             ns_vl:
                                 callback: linkVnftoNsVl
                                 direct_edge: false
                                 removable:
                                     callback: removeLink
                             ns_cp:
                                 callback: linkVnftoNsCp
                                 direct_edge: false
                                 removable:
                                     callback: removeLink
 ```
 ### Customized action
 In the attribute ```action``` you can specify customized action and the related callback to show when the user triggers a righ click on the link/node.